davidhartsough/HapiDaily/README.md

 ## Origins

-This project was bootstrapped with [react-redux-firestore-app](https://github.com/davidhartsough/react-redux-firestore-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).